 BlueStore is a special-purpose storage backend designed specifically for managing data on disk for Ceph OSD workloads.
-It is the default, and recommended, backend for the Ceph version 13.2.x series onwards.
+It is the default, and recommended, backend for the Ceph version 12.2.x series.
+This series is a long term stable release series, and is also known as the Luminous release series.

 BlueStore consumes raw block devices or partitions.
 In contrast to the legacy FileStore approach, BlueStore avoids any intervening layers of abstraction that may limit performance or add complexity.

 BlueStore does however, by its design, in contrast to FileStore, require at least an extra volume on the node the OSD runs on.
-Ceph BlueStore in Bright Cluster Manager versions previous to 8.2 used ceph-disk to manage BlueStore devices, while versions 8.2 and beyond use ceph-volume, although existing devices managed by ceph-disk will continue to work.
+As recommended for the initial Ceph Luminous release, Bright Cluster Manager uses ceph-disk to manage BlueStore devices.